For a 7 day vacation in Russia, which cities should I plan and what all shoukd we see? Can we get a local amateur guide?

 and Eugeniya in St Petersburg http://www.sputnik8.com/en/users/2749-eugenia-u-st-petersburg-guide

-You can find many cheap tours in Russia on http://www.sputnik8.com/en website almost 5 years ago
+You can find many cheap tours in Russia on http://www.sputnik8.com/en website about 5 years ago

 In Russia many people can understand English and speak on beginner level.
 I think, it isn't problem.
 There are many excursion in English in popular places.

 But if you want to see snow in our summer, you should travel to mountains or to the northern land.
 I think, it isn't so good idea for you.

 7 days tour is very small for big country like Russia.
 I think, you would journey to Saint-Petersburg to all 7 days.
 It is a historical and cultural center of Russia, there are many excursions in English in the all historical places.
 In July you can see "white nights" and you would travel on boat excursions.
 It has many hotels and good restaurants/cafe with local and international cuisine.

 There are some photo from my journey to Saint-Petersburg in July 2013 https://plus.google.com/u/0/105161892695380949865/stories/5ade7fc2-a191-36e5-a26e-924b9892f2b814607de7a82 about 5 years ago

 I would suggest you spend 3 days in St. Petersburg, one day inbetween at smaller but colorful Novgorod or Sergiev Posad, and 3 days in Moscow.
 You will have a chance to see many of the historical places you've read about, visit beautiful museums and churches and get a taste of Russian food and culture.
 You can take the train between cities and get more of a feel for the countryside.
 You could even manage to do it on your own with some courage, a good guide book and by taking some local city tours. about 5 years ago